sofiaslost/AppStore/README.md

-# This repo will only be for Releases only
+# This repo will only be for Releases and Requests only

 ## AppStore
 Welcome to my AppStore, Programs and Drivers will be added every time.